-Here are a few favourite sites to visit around Launceston but visit Destination Launceston for a comprehensive guide to the city.
+Here are a few favourite sites to visit around Launceston but visit Northern Tasmania for a comprehensive guide to the city.

 Our Facilities page has more information about council-owned attractions.